 - Any changes after a license is approved must be documented using the Site Modification Request form.
 Changes to licenses will require modification fees.
 The Department highly encourages growers and processors/handlers to make sure they have their final plans in place before submitting an application as to avoid site modification fees.
 Storage Location IDs for Growers are required!

-- The Department requires the following in order to obtain a license: a research plan, proof of agriculture or research experience, seed acquisition, and a marketing plan.
+- The Department requires the following in order to obtain a license: a research plan, proof of agriculture or research experience, seed acquisition plan, and a marketing plan.

 - The Department Hemp Program Staff will not be able to assist applicants through the application process.
 This includes assistance with making aerial maps.

-- The status of the application submitted will be communicated back to the applicant as soon as possible via email.
-Keep in mind the Department Hemp Program Staff have up to 60-days to review all Industrial Hemp Applications submitted, and application review may be suspended for a period of time depending on the Department Hemp Program Staff workload.
+- The status of the application submitted will be communicated back to the applicant as soon as possible via e-mail.
+Keep in mind the Department has up to 60-days to review all Industrial Hemp Applications submitted, and application review may be suspended for a period of time depending on Program Staff workload.

 All costs associated with the research program are the responsibility of the license holder, including profits and loss.
 The focus of this program is the collection of research data and learning through experience.